 “I have to choose my battles.
 Jace and I are trying to change 2000 years of Church policy about sex.
 I’m not sure Harvard’s 300 years of male dominance is another battle I should take on as well.”

 “Well, stay out there and help us keep 100 years of Lampoon dominance going.
-I’ll keep Jack going.
+I’ll keep Jack happy.
 He plans to put on a full football game of rock music tomorrow.
 Sure you want to miss that?”